-In cases where SCE 2000 is used to enforce different policies on different subscribers, and tracks usage on an individual subscriber basis, the Cisco Service Control Management Suite (SCMS) Subscriber Manager (SM) may be used as middleware software for bridging between the OSS and the SCE platforms.
-Subscriber information is stored in the SM database and can then be distributed between multiple platforms according to actual subscriber placement.
+Where the Cisco Service Control Application for Broadband (SCA BB) enforces different policies on different subscribers and tracks usage on an individual subscriber basis, the Cisco Service Control Management Suite (SCMS) Subscriber Manager (SM) may be used as middleware software for bridging between the OSS and the SCE platforms.
+Subscriber information is stored in the SM database and can be distributed between multiple platforms according to actual subscriber placement.

-The SM provides subscriber awareness, mapping network IDs to subscriber IDs.
-It obtains subscriber information using dedicated integration modules, which integrate with AAA devices, such as Radius or DHCP servers.
+The SM provides subscriber awareness by mapping network IDs to subscriber IDs.
+It can obtain subscriber information using dedicated integration modules that integrate with AAA devices, such as Radius or DHCP servers.